Shelby Mustang: 1965–1966 Shelby GT350

-The 1965–1966 cars were the smallest and lightest of the GT 350 models.
-These cars are often called "Cobras", which was the Ford-powered AC-based two-seat sports car also produced by Shelby American during the same period.
-Both models use the Cobra emblem, similar paint scheme, and the optional "Cobra" valve covers on many GT350s that were part of a marketing tie-in by Shelby, as well as one of his iconic symbols.
-All 1965–66 cars had the Windsor 289 CID HiPo K-Code 271 hp V8 engine, modified with a large 4-barrel Holley 715 CFM carburetor to produce 306 bhp at 6,000 rpm and 329 lbft of torque at 4,200 rpm.
-Marketing literature referred to this engine as the "Cobra hi-riser" due to its high-riser intake manifold.
-Beginning as a stock Mustang with a 4-speed manual transmission and 9" live rear axle, the cars were shipped to Shelby American, where they received the high-riser manifolds, Tri-Y headers, and were given larger Ford Galaxie rear drum brakes with metallic-linings and Kelsey-Hayes front disc brakes.
+The GT350 made its debut in the "sportsroof" fastback model of the first generation Ford Mustang in 1965.
+Produced through 1966, these were the smallest and lightest of the GT 350 models.
+Work started at Shelby American when its Ford-powered AC Ace-based, two-seat, 289 AC Cobra sports car production was wrapping up, and the 427 cu in variant was beginning.
+Both the AC and the Shelby Mustang use the Cobra emblem, a similar paint scheme, and the optional "Cobra" valve covers installed on many GT350s that were part of a marketing tie-in by Shelby, as well as one of his iconic symbols.
+All 1965–66 cars had the Windsor 289 CID HiPo K-Code 271 hp V8 engine, modified with a large 4-barrel Holley 725 CFM carburetor to produce 306 bhp at 6,000 rpm and 329 lbft of torque at 4,200 rpm.
+Marketing literature referred to this engine as the "Cobra hi-riser" due to its high-rise intake manifold.
+Beginning as a stock Mustang with a 4-speed manual transmission and 9-inch live rear axle, the cars were shipped to Shelby American, where they received the high-rise manifolds, Tri-Y headers, and were given larger Ford Galaxie rear drum brakes with metallic-linings and Kelsey-Hayes front disc brakes.

-The 1965 GT350 was not built for comfort or ease of driving.
-There were 34 "GT350R" race-spec cars built specifically for competition use under SCCA rules, and the model was the B-Production champion for three straight years.
-The 1966 GT350 was more comfortable for casual drivers, including rear seats, optional colors, and an optional automatic transmission.
-This trend for more options and luxuries continued in the following years, with the cars becoming progressively larger, heavier, and more comfortable, while losing much of their competitiveness in the process.
-The 1969 GT350s and GT500s were largely styling modifications to a stock Mustang.
-By 1969 Carroll Shelby was no longer involved in the Shelby GT program, and the design was done in-house by Ford.
+The 1965 GT350 was built for the race track, not comfort or ease of driving.
+A total of 34 race-spec "GT350R" cars were built specifically for competition use under SCCA rules, and the model was the B-Production champion for three straight years.
+The 1966 GT350 was more comfortable for casual drivers, including a rear seat, optional colors, and an optional automatic transmission.
+This trend for more options and luxuries continued in the following years, with the cars becoming progressively larger, heavier, and more comfortable, at the cost of their competitiveness.
+By 1969 Carroll Shelby was no longer involved in the Shelby GT program, and the design was done in-house by Ford, with the 1969 GT350s and GT500s reduced to being largely styling modifications to a stock Mustang.

-The 1965 and 1966 GT350s were delivered from Ford's San Jose Assembly Plant in body in white form for modification by Carroll Shelby's operation, originally in Venice Beach and later at Los Angeles International Airport.
+The 1965 and 1966 GT350s were delivered from Ford's San Jose Assembly Plant for modification by Shelby, originally in Venice Beach and later at Los Angeles International Airport.
 San Jose cars carried an "R" in the Ford VIN denoting that facility.
 The only year that Shelby Mustangs from the 1960s came from another plant was 1968, where they came from New Jersey, "T" in the VIN, and were modified by A.O.
 Smith.